getsentry/sentry-docs/src/collections/_documentation/accounts/membership.md

 ## Open Membership

-Open membership is enabled by default, which allows members to freely join, leave and add other members to teams.
+Open membership is enabled by default, which allows members to join, leave, and add other members to teams.

 ## Restricting Access

 - Access to a Project is limited to the Team that owns the project.
-However, with open membership, members can freely join and add members to teams.
+However, with open membership, members can join and add members to teams.
-- To further restrict access to a Project, you can control access to Teams by making them accessible only through invitation by a Manager, Owner or Team Admin.
+- To further restrict access to a Project, you can control access to Teams by making them accessible only through invitation by a Manager, Owner, or Team Admin.

 To restrict Team access, go to Organization Settings and flip the “Open Membership” toggle.